VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 -	An observation table which will be used to take notes.

+The enviroment should be a quiet and comfortable place.
 It’s a good idea to record the screen, the hands of the tester and or their faces.
 There are many new technologies which can help you.

 **Observation table**